rroggerr/RogerBot/README.md

 Check out my Javascript on GitHub if you want to learn more about it!
 The user interface is hosted on my undergrad school server http://www.student.cs.uwaterloo.ca/~rgeng/.

-* RogerBot does not collect any personal information so feel free to tell it anything
+* RogerBot does not collect any personal information